dilipthelip/LearnKubernetes/README.md

 - **kubelet :** It is responsible to launch the pods.It will connect to the master node to get this information.
 - **kubeproxy :** This feeds information to the iptables about the pods.Whenever a new pod is added, kubeproxy updates the iptables with the new pod.
 - **iptable :** This is the firewall in linux to route traffic.
+- **service :** The service layer acts as a load balancer and its publicly available.
+It routes the traffic to the kubernetes cluster.
+Service will have all the nodes listed in it.
+This forwards the request to the kubernetes cluster and then to the ip tables.IPtables then runs the rule and determines which pod and which container to connect to.